 Priority Registration Experience Program in the Road to Xavier

 Xavier's former Priority Registration Experience Program (PREP) is now part of the Road to Xavier process for incoming students.
 This online format provides students and their parents with a convenient and flexible orientation and registration process, which is especially helpful for students who may have a difficult time coming to campus before the fall.
 Overall coordination of the orientation, advising and registration of incoming students is now the responsibility of Enrollment Management.
-Register for one of three information sessions to learn more about the new process - May 31, June 14 or June 21.

 - The Road to Xavier offers greater flexibility than an on-campus experience.
 It saves time and the expense of traveling to Xavier prior to the 5-day orientation program ("Manresa") in August.